Safety-Critical Control of Compartmental Epidemiological Models with Measurement Delays: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we viewed compartmental epidemiological models as control systems where human actions (such as quarantining or social distancing) are considered as control input.
-By the framework of control barrier functions, we synthesized optimal safety-critical active intervention policies that formally guarantee safety against the spread of infection while keeping mitigation efforts minimal.
+We viewed compartmental epidemiological models as control systems where human actions (such as quarantining or social distancing) are considered as control input.
+By the framework of control barrier functions, we synthesized optimal safety-critical active intervention controllers that formally guarantee safety against the spread of infection while keeping mitigation efforts minimal.
 We highlighted that time delays arising during state measurements can significantly affect safety-critical control, and we proposed predictor feedback to compensate the delays while preserving a certain level of input-to-state safety.
 We demonstrated our results on compartmental models fitted to US COVID-19 data, where we synthesized controllers to keep infection, hospitalization and deaths within prescribed limits.
-These controllers can help guide policy makers to decide when and how much mitigation efforts shall be reduced or increased.
+Although translating the proposed continuous control actions into discrete policies is nontrivial, the controllers can guide policy makers to decide whether mitigation efforts shall be reduced or increased, and this recommendation can be ever updated based on new data.